underscorefunk/yourupnext/readme.md

 ## Reminders
+- Implement "PubId.into(&State) for Id" and Id.into(&State) for PubId
 - [] Should start of round and end of round have timers to things that require resolution?
 - [] Implement turn counting.
 When an entity completes its turn, the count should be incremented.
 Pausing/holding and skipping should not be counted.